saikats5/cssflexbox/README.md

 Main Axis(top left to right(row)/top right to left(row-reverse)) vs Cross Axis(top to bottom)
 Main Axis(top to bottom(column)/bottom to top(column-reverse)) vs Cross Axis(top left to right)

+align-items: stretch; //center //flex-start //flex-end //baseline based on content //refers to cross axis
+justify-content: center; //flex-start //flex-end //refers to main axis

+align-content: center; //space-between //refers to cross axis when we have items in more than one line